What to Expect at the Hospital and Emergency Department During Sick Season

-Our priority at Children’s Hospital of Philadelphia (CHOP) is to provide high quality, safe and effective care to all our patients and families.
+At Children’s Hospital of Philadelphia (CHOP), our priority is to provide high-quality, safe and effective care to all our patients and families.
+Please follow our current visitor and masking guidelines when coming to any CHOP location.

 Right care, right place

-We know it's challenging when your child isn’t feeling well.
-Fortunately, most mild illnesses can be safely managed at home, which will help minimize your child’s exposure to illness if they really don’t need to be seen in the ED.
-Getting patients directed to the right level of care from the start of their illness also helps reduce wait times for everyone so that we can focus on the most serious medical emergencies that need emergency care.
+Getting patients directed to the right level of care from the start of their illness helps reduce wait times for everyone so that we can focus on the most serious medical emergencies that need emergency care.

 If you’re unsure whether your child’s symptoms can be managed at home or require a trip to the emergency room, try our symptom checker as a starting point.
 This can help determine what type of medical care your child may need, if any, or if their symptoms can be managed at home.